 A young girl in a bombed out part of London wants to make something beautiful so she plants a garden in a ruined church with the help of her friend.
-Her parents and the authorities don't ...
+All the adults in her life don't ...

 A young girl in a bombed out part of London wants to make something beautiful so she plants a garden in a ruined church with the help of her friend.
-Her parents and the authorities don't understand why she wants to do this.Written by
+All the adults in her life don't understand why she wants to do this.Written by

 Steve Crook <email@example.com>

 37 of 37 people found this review helpful.

 Was this review helpful to you?